AaltoSciComp/scicomp-docs/aalto/welcomeresearchers.rst

   that) and the old site can be accessed at old.aalto.fi for a while.
   This site is "not designed to have a logical structure and instead, you are expected to search for information" (actual quote).
-  In the future, you might have to log in to see parts.
+  Some information is randomly hidden unless you log in.
 * `it.aalto.fi <https://it.aalto.fi>`__ is a new location for IT
   instructions, and somewhat replaces the old IT instructions on inside.aalto.fi and into.aalto.fi.
-It is still under development.
 These generally relate to how to do a specific task - but not necessarily what is the best thing to do.
 * `inside.aalto.fi <https://inside.aalto.fi>`__ is the *former* typical
   "official" staff documentation area, where most service units have